Part of the Venturist line, originally released specifically for Costco, the Vitamix V1200

 The Pulse feature is also included.
 This provides you the ability to do more controlled chopping and blending to create just the right amount of chunk or smoothness you desire.

 In addition, there are the two new features that come with the Smart Series release.
 The Vitamix v1200 comes with a built-in Digital Timer that counts up while you are blending.
-And of course the Self-Detect wireless connectivity that communicates with the container used.
+And of course includes the Self-Detect wireless connectivity that defines the Smart System Series which communicates with the container used.

-The Costco v1200 bundle, in addition to the 64-ounce container generally includes a 20-ounce blending cup and 8-ounce blending bowl.
-It is our opinion that these two are the least useful of the available containers.
+The Costco v1200 bundle, in addition to the 64-ounce container sometimes includes a 20-ounce blending cup and 8-ounce blending bowl.
+In our view these two are the least useful of the available containers.
 If you desire a second container for more versatility we recommend the 48-ounce container.

 The v1200 comes with the 10-year full Warranty like all other Smart System blenders which includs all Ascent Series blenders.